coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for skills</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for skills
+To be able to list, create, update and delete reference values for skills

 **End business goal:**
 To have appropriate skills available to add to a user's profile and to use in search operations